How to boil and store Gaboli (Fish Roe/ Fish Eggs)

 Our frozen gaboli

-This pic is from the last batch my mom thawed in January to make fish vindaloo for my brother and sis-in-law.
+This pic is from the last batch my mom froze in July and thawed in January to make fish vindaloo for my brother and sis-in-law.
 They only come down from the UK maybe every two years, and storing the fish eggs gives them a chance to enjoy Indian caviar when they’re here.

 Frozen fish egg (roe) thawing in a tupperware box.